The Customer: Rockett Special Utility District

 Just outside Dallas, Texas, Rockett Special Utility District (SUD) serves about 12,000 customers and manages 570 miles of distribution lines.
 Rockett SUD’s service area includes rural subdivisions and extremely rural areas, where valves can be spread apart by miles, and meters are not always located right in front of a house.
 Locating assets in the field can be challenging, and as urban sprawl increases service demand, Rockett SUD wanted to streamline its efficiency in the field.

 The utility’s existing CAD drawings were not accurate enough to easily locate water meters, valves, hydrants, and flush hydrants in the field.
-Crews would frequently call utility staff multiple times per day to ask where they remembered the asset being located and try to get verbal guidance.
+Crews would frequently call utility staff multiple times per day to ask where they remembered the asset being and to try to get verbal guidance.

-“Without having a reliable GIS and GPS records distributed organization-wide, we had to go on memory for where we remembered an asset being,” said Benjamin Rucks, Rockett SUD geographic information system (GIS) crew lead.
+“Without having reliable GIS and GPS records distributed organization-wide, we had to go on memory for where we remembered an asset being,” said Benjamin Rucks, Rockett SUD geographic information system (GIS) crew lead.
 “In the very rural areas, although we have the paper maps, it takes your eyes seeing a water meter and sometimes a good memory to remember where it was.”

 At one point, the utility purchased a consumer-grade GPS data collection receiver, but when the device’s memory was full, its information was downloaded onto a computer, where it stayed.
 This data was rarely used nor was it widely shared.